UCD-Senior-Design-Team17-2018/non-contact-heart-rate/problems/question.md

 2. While measuring, keep still as it only detects the region of interest in the first frame

-Here are some figures of the signals as requested by @A_A.
+Here are some figures of the signals.
 This data was obtained with the same program but with a frame rate of 20 fps.
 However, the data and result is similar for 30fps signal as well.

 Normalized RGB signals (color is the signal from that color channel):